Carolyn Yim is a multi-disciplinary founder, designer, and design historian.

-Carolyn Yim is a creative entrepreneur.
-She runs a 50-person environmentally sustainable Computer-Aided-Manufacturer and built two product brands, with her hand in everything upstream to downstream: raw material sourcing, design, production, marketing, and retailing.
+She runs her family’s 50-person manufacturing company, using computation to produce sustainable knitwear.
+She built two product brands, Ply-Knits and Dreyden, with her hand in everything up to downstream: raw material sourcing, design, production, marketing, branding, and retailing.

 Since then, her work has been covered in: